 So you might want to think again before you reach for that perfect white bulb in your supermarket!
 [Learn more about irradiated foods].

-In Australia, 90% of the garlic we eat is imported yet we have around 15 different garlic varieties available to grow that don’t need to be biofumigated with chemicals like methyl bromide that have been banned here for domestic use.
+In Australia, 90% of the garlic we eat is imported.
+Yet we have around 15 different garlic varieties available to grow that don’t need to be biofumigated with chemicals, like methyl bromide that have been banned here for domestic use.

-4 Reasons to Grow Garlic
+4 Reasons you should Grow Garlic

 - For health, amazing flavour + pest management in your garden.

 - Safe food = avoid imported garlic – it’s cheap for a reason.